Code-Institute-Submissions/cocktailclub/README.md

 * As a frequent user, I want to be able to find community links to social media so I can follow or view recent posts.
 	- In the footer of each page there are social media icons that link to the relevant platform for users to click on to take them to a new tab in their browser.

-### Manual Testing
-* Different types of cocktail names were searched for including ones that do not exist to see what happened.
-* The site was tested on a MacBook, a desktop screen, an iPad, an iPhone XS Max and an iPhone 8 to test the site looks good and is responsive to all screen sizes.
-*

 ### Further Testing
 * The website was viewed on a mobile device (iPhone XS), a large desktop and a smaller Macbook desktop screen.